Billaferd/QuantumNexus/Rules.md

 ### Game Setup

 Each player removes their mission cards from their deck and places them face up where the opponent can easily see them.
-They then shuffle their deck, place it near the mission cards and draw a hand of five cards.
+They then select their starting units, set them aside and then shuffle their deck.

+#### Pre-Deployment Phase

+The Pre-Deployment Phase allows players to strategically place their initial units on the battlefield before the game officially begins.
+The objective is to make thoughtful decisions about the positioning of units that can impact the early game.

+##### Sequence of Play

+1. Mission Card Placement: Before deploying units, players must place their mission cards face-up in the Mission Card area, ensuring they are visible to both players.
+This is done to establish the initial objectives for the match.

+2. Starting CP Determination: Each player determines their starting Command Points (CP) for this phase.
+The starting CP is equal to the sum of CP values on their mission cards.
+For example, if a player's mission cards have a total CP value of 15, they start with 15 CP for this phase.

+3. Alternate Unit Deployment: Players take turns deploying units one at a time, starting with the player who won the card flip.

+4. Unit Placement Rules: Units can be placed in any of the six quadrants on the battlefield during this phase.
+Players must adhere to the following rules:
+  - Players can deploy any type of unit (Unit cards) during this phase.
+  - Players can choose not to deploy a unit during their turn.
+  - Activation of Abilities: If any unit has an ability that activates during deployment (e.g., a special ability that triggers when placed on the battlefield), it is ignored in this phase.
+  - Ending the Pre-Deployment Phase: The Pre-Deployment Phase continues until both players have deployed all the units they wish to or until both players pass their turns consecutively.
+Passing indicates that a player has finished their deployment.

+##### Interaction with Mission Cards

+Mission cards with deployment-related objectives can be partially fulfilled during this phase if the conditions are met.
+Players should check their mission card objectives for any relevant requirements.

+##### Transition to Ready Phase

+Once the Pre-Deployment Phase concludes, players proceed to the first Ready Phase as outlined in the game's standard rules.

 ### Phases of Play